zazahunter/zazahunter/README.md

-- 👋 Hi, I’m @zazahunter
+- 👋 Hi, I’m @zazahunter.
-- 👀 I’m interested in all forms of zaza
+- 👀 I’m interested in all forms of zaza.
-- 🌱 I’m currently learning being a master zaza
+- 🌱 I’m currently learning being a master zaza.
-- 💞️ I’m looking to collaborate on all forms of human life
+- 💞️ I’m looking to collaborate on all forms of human life.
-- 📫 How to reach me by screaming suka blyat out of your window
+- 📫 How can you reach me? by screaming suka blyat out of your window.